physical-computation/Warp-firmware/README.md

 ## Prerequisites
-You need an arm cross-compiler such as `arm-none-eabi-gcc` installed as well as a working `cmake`.
+You need an arm cross-compiler such as `arm-none-eabi-gcc` installed as well as a working `cmake` and an installed copy of the SEGGER JLink commander (`JlinkExe`) which is available for Linux, macOS, and Windows.

 ## Building the Warp firmware
-First, make sure the environment variable `ARMGCC_DIR` is set correctly. if your `arm-none-eabi-gcc` is in `/usr/local/bin/arm-none-eabi-gcc`, then you want to set  `ARMGCC_DIR` to `/usr/local`
+First, make sure the environment variable `ARMGCC_DIR` is set correctly. if your `arm-none-eabi-gcc` is in `/usr/local/bin/arm-none-eabi-gcc`, then you want to set  `ARMGCC_DIR` to `/usr/local`.
+If your shell is `tcsh`:

 	setenv ARMGCC_DIR <full path to the directory containing bin/arm-none-eabi-gcc>

+Alternatively, if your shell is `bash`

+	export ARMGCC_DIR <full path to the directory containing bin/arm-none-eabi-gcc>

 Second, edit the jlink command file, `tools/scripts/jlink.commands` to include the correct path.